-Freight charges by water transport average only one-tenth that of road transport.
-In East China, the mileage of inland waterways is 8.4 times that of existing railway routes and 1.4 times that of highadvanced Soviet techniques, use Chen, mayor of Peking, pledged of rationalisation proposals, etc. that 15,000 to 20,000 rooms would By adopting high-speed processing be built by the end of the year to of metals, for instance, the rate of help meet the increasing demand production in the machine tool in- for housing.
-By December 31, dustry has risen twentyfold.
-In 18,850 rooms had been made avail-
+At the beginning of 1951, Peng Chen, mayor of Peking, pledged that 15,000 to 20,000 rooms would be built by the end of the year to help meet the increasing demand for housing.
+By December 31, 18,850 rooms had been made available.

-Of these rooms, 10,943 were built suggested 1,197 rationalisation pro- by the government to be rented posals to streamline the manage- or sold to individuals; 212 were ment of the plant.
-Many important built jointly by the city governtechnical problems were solved in ment and a private construction company for renting out; 7,696 were built by private individuals with land rented from the government and loans from the state bank.
+Of these rooms, 10,943 were built by the government to be rented or sold to individuals; 212 were built jointly by the city government and a private construction company for renting out; 7,696 were built by private individuals with land rented from the government and loans from the state bank.
 Since April last year, loans amounting to over 1,000 million yuan have been extended to more than 600 families for this purpose.

-Priority in renting the rooms has been given to workers and families of revolutionary martyrs and the first six months of 1951, the People's Liberation Armymen. with various trade guilds.
-Through volume of river freight totalled Rents average from one-seventh the recommendation of their guilds to one-tenth of the tenant's income. member commercial enterprises of
+Priority in renting the rooms has been given to workers and families of revolutionary martyrs and Liberation People's Armymen.
+Rents average from one-seventh to one-tenth of the tenant's income. member commercial enterprises of